Chart Color Schemes

 Ocean Reef is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Ocean Reef's dwelling structure, as per the latest Census, consisted of 95.9% houses and 4.2% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Perth metro's 88.7% houses and 11.3% other dwellings.
-Home ownership in Ocean Reef was at 42.1%, with the rest being mortgaged (45.7%) or rented (12.2%).
-The median monthly mortgage repayment was $2,253, higher than Perth metro's average of $2,080.
-Weekly rent median was $525, compared to Perth metro's $400.
-Nationally, Ocean Reef's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+Home ownership in Ocean Reef stood at 42.1%, with the rest being mortgaged (45.7%) or rented (12.2%).
+The median monthly mortgage repayment was $2,253, above Perth metro's average of $2,080.
+Median weekly rent in Ocean Reef was $525, compared to Perth metro's $400.
+Nationally, Ocean Reef's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing